sparkflows/sparkflows-docs/docs/tutorials/data-exploration/telco-churn-data-exploration.rst

 ============================

 Data Profiling is extremely helpful in understanding the data.
-Fire Insights provides a number of processors for users to profile their data.
+Sparkflows provides a number of processors for users to profile their data.

 Workflow for Data Profiling